israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  `this` keyword (For example)

   Use the `this` keyword to refer to the current object.
+  In general, `this` refers to the calling object in a method.

 - **Left-hand-side Expressions:** Left values are the destination of an assignment.